jaytlang/wat/README.md

 i ended up being pretty busy that day with other projects, but was able to work on the project that night. now, i wasn't about to give up that chocolate bar (hershey's man, am i right?), one caffeinated drink led to another, and i wound up with this with about 5 hours to spare.

-it was at this point that i decided, why not go full send and throw in wiimote support for a true gamer experience? so in true software engineering fashion, more caffeine went in and out (is still coming) something to work with that. woot!
+it was at this point that i decided, why not go full send and throw in wiimote support for a true gamer experience? so in true software engineering fashion, more caffeine went in and out came a functional game. woot!

 TL;DR: sleep is for the weak. can i have my chocolate now?